skpub/DIrBackup/README.md

-# DIrCopy
+# DIrBackup
-## Differential and Incremental Copy Library for Java.
+## Differential and Incremental Backup Library for Java.

 ### diff
 ```java